 Setting The Edge

-If the linebackers do decide to blitz, coaches have added a tag to replace them.
+If the linebackers decide to blitz, coaches will have to add a tag to replace them.
 The best way to slow down the linebackers and put them in conflict is to tag an RPO onto every one of your pin and pull plays.